Robust high-order low-rank BUG integrators based on explicit Runge--Kutta methods: Abstract

 \section{Abstract}

-{In this work, we propose high-order basis-update \& Galerkin (BUG) integrators based on explicit Runge-Kutta methods for large-scale matrix differential equations.
-These dynamical low-rank integrators are high-order extensions of the BUG integrator \cite{ceruti2022rank} and are constructed by performing one time-step of the first-order BUG integrator at each stage of the Runge-Kutta method.
-In this way, the resulting Runge-Kutta BUG integrator is robust to the presence of small singular values and does not involve backward time-integration steps.
-We provide an error bound, which shows that the Runge-Kutta BUG integrator retains the order of convergence of the associated Runge-Kutta method until the error reaches a plateau corresponding to the low-rank truncation and which vanishes as the rank increases.
-This error bound is finally validated numerically on three different test cases.
-The results demonstrate the high-order convergence of the Runge-Kutta BUG integrator and its superior accuracy compared to other low-rank integrators proposed in the literature.}
+{In this work, we \typo{introduce} high-order Basis-Update \& Galerkin (BUG) integrators based on explicit Runge--Kutta methods for large-scale matrix differential equations.
+These dynamical low-rank integrators \typo{extend} the BUG integrator~\cite{ceruti2022rank} \typo{to arbitrary explicit Runge--Kutta schemes} by performing a BUG step at each stage of the method.
+The resulting Runge--Kutta BUG \typo{(RK--BUG)} integrators are robust \typo{with respect to} small singular values, \typo{fully forward in time}, and high-order accurate, while enabling conservation and rank adaptivity.
+We \typo{prove} that \typo{RK--BUG} integrators retain the order of convergence of the \typo{underlying} Runge--Kutta method until the error reaches a plateau corresponding to the low-rank truncation error, which vanishes as the rank becomes full. \typo{This theoretical analysis is supported by several numerical experiments}.
+The results demonstrate the high-order convergence of the \typo{RK--BUG} integrator and its superior accuracy compared to other \typo{existing} dynamical low-rank integrators.}